qwerty-development/qwerty-internal/docs/CLIENT_CREATION_SYSTEM.md

 ## Overview

-This document explains the automated client creation system implemented in the QWERTY Internal Management System.
-The system allows admins to create client accounts that automatically generate Supabase Auth users with random passwords, while maintaining proper database relationships and security.
+This document explains the automated client creation and update system implemented in the QWERTY Internal Management System.
+The system allows admins to create and update client accounts that automatically generate Supabase Auth users with random passwords, while maintaining proper database relationships and security.

 ## Architecture Overview